 ETV1 (Ets Variant 1) is a Protein Coding gene.
-Diseases associated with ETV1 include ewing sarcoma and gastrointestinal stromal tumor.
+Diseases associated with ETV1 include ewing sarcoma and central nervous system mesenchymal non-meningothelial tumor.
 Among its related pathways are Akt Signaling and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is ETV2.

 UniProtKB/Swiss-Prot for ETV1 Gene